top of page

 It is important to note that the Hagia Sophia can get very crowded, especially during peak tourist season.
 If you want to avoid the crowds, we recommend visiting early in the morning or late in the evening.

-How to get to Hagia Sophia in Istanbul
+How to Get to Hagia Sophia in Istanbul

 To get to the Hagia Sophia in Istanbul, Turkey, you have several transportation options depending on your starting point.
 The Hagia Sophia is located in the Sultanahmet district, which is a central and historically significant area of the city.
 Here are some common methods of transportation to reach the Hagia Sophia: